You only need a window manager to do your work.

 For Sway, since it is keyboard driven and tiling, I bind Super + 1/2/3/4/5/6/7/8/9/0, Super + q/w/e/r/t/y/u/i/o/p, Super + z/x/c/v/b/n/m to corresponding workspaces, and Super + Shift + ... to move windows into them.
 Then I use apps in maximum mode, one window per workspace for most of time.
 In this way, I need to track which workspaces are in use, so I choose built-in swaybar to do this work.

 Unfortunately, swaybar is lacking system tray support.
-But I think it’s not a big problem, you don’t really need it, if you want some apps running in the background, just throw them into a dedicated workspace in the corner and forget, done.
+But I think it’s not a big problem, you don’t really need it, if you want some apps running in the background, just throw them into a dedicated workspace in the corner.
+Some apps may keep running in the background when you click the cross button, such as Steam, make sure exit from the main menu; some apps may offer options to disable background running, such as Telegram.

 For Labwc, there isn’t much to say, all the actions can be invoked from the right-click context menu.
 Since it’s mouse driven and floating, single workspace is enough, you just use Alt + Tab to switch between windows.